avinassh/edx-platform/docs/en_us/course_authors/source/common_problems.rst

 Targeted Feedback in a Multiple Choice Problem
 ===============================================

-Optionally, you can configure a multiple choice problem so explanation for incorrect answers are automatically shown to students.
+Optionally, you can configure a multiple choice problem so that explanations for incorrect answers are automatically shown to students.
 You can use these explanations to guide students towards the right answer.
 Therefore, targeted feedback is most useful for multiple choice problems for which students are allowed multiple attempts.

-For example, when a student selects an incorrect answer, the an explanation is shown:

-IMAGE

-You can configure the problem to show targeted feedback through :ref:`Advanced Editor`.

-MARKUP OPTIONS?
-DIDN'T SEE TESTS FOR IT

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Use the Advanced Editor to Configure Targeted Feedback